France 1-0 Netherlands (aet): Périsset penalty ends Dutch reign

 Article summary

-Ève Périsset converted an extra-time penalty to send France to their first semi-final and dethrone the Netherlands.
+Ève Périsset converted an extra-time penalty to send France into their first UEFA Women's EURO semi-final and dethrone the Netherlands.

 Article top media content